Bugwarlock/Removing-Image-Noise-with-Memory-Neural-Networks/README.md

 # Removing Image Noise with Memory Neural Networks
 In this project, we removed noise which is added to the MNITS numbers datast with memory neural networks such as Hopfield.
+The goal of this project was recovering the original photo of a damaged one.
+This project is done as a computer assignment of "Neural Networkds and Deep Learning (NNDL)" course.
+The report is in Persion but all the results are presented in English.